Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/explore_dataset.md

 df = pd.read_csv("data/penguins_cleaned.csv")
 df
 ```
 Stage, commit and push the code to the repository.
-In few seconds you should notice that your application on Streamlit Community Cloud refreshed with all your changes.
+In a few seconds you’ll see that your deployed app on the Streamlit Community Cloud refreshes as the code changes.

 ## Application Overview